 Here we give a breakdown of what you can expect when embarking on this exciting adventure.

 One of the best approaches for new construction is Design-Build, a method of project delivery in which one entity works under a single contract with the project owner to provide design and construction services.
 It is an alternative to the traditional design-bid-build project delivery method.
 Under the latter approach, design and construction services are split into separate entities, separate contracts, separate work.
-Design-Build is a more effective approach: One team, working together from start to finish in open communication and purposeful collaboration to deliver superior results.
+Design-Build is a more practical approach: One team working together from start to finish in open communication and purposeful collaboration to deliver superior results.

 With all the above information, your team will be able to set the scope of work and start developing your vision.

 At this stage, your team has a solid understanding of your needs, budget, job site, and overall requirements of the project.
 Next, the project manager will sit down with the architectural and construction teams to value engineer cost savings into the design.
-This is where Design-Build differs from other construction methods.
+Here is where Design-Build differs from other construction methods.
 Architects work on the same team, under the same contract, with the engineers and builders.
 All key members come together to create a holistic design.

 Once the big picture has been defined, preliminary schematics turn into detailed architectural drawings.
 At the conclusion of this process, owners receive a set of construction drawings and a project schedule.